jquery/learn.jquery.com/page/using-jquery-core/jquery-object.md

 It turns out that working directly with DOM elements can be awkward.
 The jQuery object defines [many](http://api.jquery.com/) methods to smooth out the experience for developers.
 Some benefits of the jQuery Object include:

-*Compatibility* – The implementation of element methods varies across browser vendors and versions.
+*Compatibility* – The implementation of DOM methods varies across browser vendors and versions.
 The following snippet attempts to set the inner HTML of a `<tr>` element stored in `target`:

 ```
 var target = document.getElementById( "target" );